 - They increase the frequency of contractions within the small bowel to strengthen the lower esophageal sphincter.

 - They cause the stomach’s contents to move faster, addressing constipation, obstruction, and other dysmotility.

 Your doctor may prescribe a prokinetic drug to increase gut motility.
 There are, however, some natural prokinetics that you may want to try on your own as well.

 Pure Encapsulations’ MotilPro is a hypoallergenic nutritional supplement free from gluten, soy, and dairy, which supports gut signaling and boosts gut movement.
 Aside from helping prevent and address SIBO, it is also recommended for those with IBS, reflux, gastroparesis, dyspepsia, and other similar symptoms.

 Another natural prokinetic option is the use of Iberogast.
-It consists of nine different herbal extracts which all contribute to healthier digestion.
-Since it helps alleviate symptoms like stomachache, dyspepsia, bloating, and heartburn, it may be prescribed for other digestive and biliary conditions too.
+It consists of nine different herbal extracts, which all contribute to healthier digestion.
+Since it helps alleviate symptoms like stomachache, dyspepsia, bloating, and heartburn, it may also be prescribed for other digestive and biliary conditions.

-Organic Ginger Root is also known as help for gut motility, usually in high amounts like 1000 mg.
-It is just important to note though, that ginger is contraindicated for those on a blood thinner.
+Organic Ginger Root is also known to help for gut motility, usually in high amounts like 1000 mg.
+It is just important to note, though, that ginger is contraindicated for those on a blood thinner.